 If you are a Pension Plan member, you can leave your employee contributions on deposit indefinitely.
 Interest will not be earned.

 If you are an Investment Plan member, you can leave your employee contributions on deposit.
 Any unvested employer contributions will be moved to a suspense account for up to 5 years.
-If you do not return to FRS employment within 5 years, the unvested employer contributions and service associated with that service will be forfeited.
-If your employee contributions on deposit are greater than $1,000 at the time the unvested contributions are suspended/forfeited, you may keep them on deposit in the Investment Plan.
+If you do not return to FRS-covered employment within 5 years, the unvested employer contributions and service associated with that service will be forfeited.
+If your vested employee contributions on deposit are greater than $1,000 at the time the unvested contributions are moved into a suspense account and you may keep them on deposit in the Investment Plan.
 If your vested employee contributions on deposit are $1,000 or less, the Investment Plan Administrator will automatically distribute the balance to you (a de minimis distribution).
 If you receive a de minimis distribution, you will not be considered a reemployed retiree and will not be subject to the limitations applicable to such employees.
 If you receive a de minimis distribution and return to FRS-covered employment in the future, you will be placed back in the Investment Plan and earn additional service credit.